-Notes: To calculate producer losses, I use the estimates of lower reported consumption in areas supporting the governing party from Appendix Section C Table C1.
+Notes: To calculate producer losses, I use the estimates of lower reported consumption in areas supporting the governing party from Appendix Section F Table F2.
 An average of these estimates for each consumer category provides an estimate of the shortfall for producers in terms of how much electricity they supply and how much they get paid for.
-Multiplying these shortfall estimates with the total consumer base in these regions and the difference between price paid and marginal cost of producing electricity, gives me the final numbers for producer losses.
+Multiplying these shortfall estimates with the total consumer base in regions aligned with the governing party, and the difference between price paid and marginal cost of producing electricity, gives me the final numbers for producer losses.
 I take the marginal cost of providing a KWh of electricity for the utility as Rs.
 3.97 based on 2015 spot market data.
-The consumer base is restricted to twelve assemblies within the RD bandwidth of 12,000 votes from Appendix Section C Table C1.
-Commercial (Rural) consumers are excluded as there was no detectable change in reporting or consumption for this sub-group.
+"Select Assemblies" refers to the consumer base of the twelve assemblies within the RD bandwidth of 12000 votes from Appendix Section F Table F2.
+Commercial (rural) consumers are excluded as there was no detectable change in reporting or consumption for this sub-group.
 For consumer surplus, I find the product of the consumer surplus per consumer and the total consumer base in the relevant regions.
-Each consumer's change in surplus is the found by multiplying the base level of their quarterly bill payment with the percentage increase in consumer surplus and average household size.
-Finally, the percentage change in consumer surplus is derived from the change in $\Delta \log(prices) (1 - 1/\epsilon)/(1/\epsilon)$. ε refers to the elasticity estimates I calculate in Table 4. $\Delta \log(prices)$ is $\Delta \log(consumption)$ in Appendix Section C Table C1 divided by elasticity ε .
+Each consumer's change in surplus is found by multiplying the base level of their quarterly bill payment with the percentage increase in consumer surplus and average household size.
+Finally, the percentage change in consumer surplus is derived from the change in $\Delta \log(prices) (1 - 1/\epsilon)/(1/\epsilon)$. ε refers to the demand elasticity estimates from Table C3. $\Delta \log(prices)$ is $\Delta \log(consumption)$ in Appendix Section F Table F2 divided by elasticity ε .